Skip to main content

 Invalidation

-Any model mutation (adding a node, changing a load, moving a support) automatically clears Model.Results.
-This ensures you never see stale results.
+Any model mutation (adding a node, changing a load, moving a support) automatically clears results.
+This ensures you never read stale data.
+Re-run analysis after making changes.